latsouckfaye/faye-paul.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there 👋, I'm Paul!"
+title: "👋 Hello there, I'm Paul!"
 excerpt: "About me"
 author_profile: true
 redirect_from: